 - Four text message marketing statistics that show why you must invest in SMS marketing with customers:

-- Text message marketing stats to remember while devising your strategy
+- Text message marketing statistics to remember while devising your strategy

 - 1. For 29% of businesses, slots between 9 am and 3 pm is most favored by customers